htrajan/ht-drawsteel/Bestiary/Wode Elf Runner.md

 **2d10 + 2**

 - ✦ ≤11: 2 damage
-- ★ 12–16: 4 damage
+- ★ 12-16: 4 damage
 - ✸ 17+: 5 damage

-Effect: The runner can shift 2 before making the attack.
+**Effect:** The runner can shift 2 before making the attack.

 **Masking Glamor**